2021 NFL playoffs: Five contenders with the most difficult paths to the postseason

 Remaining schedule:

 One way the Browns could surprise on Christmas Day is by bringing the heat.
-Aaron Rodgers has a 75.2-point drop in passer rating when under pressure vs. not, which is the largest differential in the NFL this season, per NGS.
+Aaron Rodgers has a 75.2-point drop in passer rating when under pressure vs. when he's not, which is the largest differential in the NFL this season, per Next Gen Stats.
 Just look at the numbers:

 - Under Pressure: 25 of 72, 2 TDs, 2 INTs, 47.5 passer rating